 Water damage vs. flood damage

 It’s important to keep in mind that water damage and flood damage are two different things.
 Distinguishing the two can be confusing, which is why it’s a good idea to read your insurance policy closely.
-The primary difference is that with a flood, the water comes from a natural source.
+One primary difference is that with a flood, the water comes from a natural source.
 So if you live in an area near a large body of water that could potentially overflow, or if your neighborhood is prone to extremely heavy rain, flood insurance may be a good idea.

 To learn more about homeowners insurance to protect your house and your belongings, take a look at our homeowners coverage page.